ablax/teslaview/README.md

 - **Video files**: Must be reloaded when going offline (not cached by service worker)
 - **Updates**: App will notify you when new versions are available

+### Performance Tips
+- **Use WebCodecs**: Enable hardware acceleration for faster video processing
+- **Browser choice**: Use Safari or Firefox for best H.265 support
+- **Memory management**: Close other tabs when processing large videos
+- **Production mode**: Enable production mode for optimal performance

 ## Live Demo

 **Try the application online:** [https://teslaview.vercel.app/](https://teslaview.vercel.app/)

-The live demo is fully functional and supports all features including video splicing, combining, and downloading.
+The live demo is fully functional and supports all features including video splicing, combining, event combination, and downloading.

 ---